-If a girl is virgin at the time of marriage is said to be chaste, if she indulged in sexual intercourse before marriage is known as unchaste.
+If a girl is a virgin at the time of marriage is said to be chaste, if she indulged in sexual intercourse before marriage is known as unchaste.
 Concealment of unchastity of wife at the solemnization of marriage (pre-nuptial unchastity) is not a ground for annulment of marriage.
-Post nuptial unchastity constitutes adultery and it is valid ground for divorce.
+Postnuptial unchastity constitutes adultery and it is a valid ground for divorce.

-Chastity is a mere personal quality and its non existence at the time of marriage does not amount to absence of an essential condition of marriage relation.
-Pre nuptial unchastity does not necessarily prevent the wife to be faithful after the marriage.
+Chastity is a mere personal quality and its non-existence at the time of marriage does not amount to the absence of an essential condition of the marriage relation.
+Prenuptial unchastity does not necessarily prevent the wife to be faithful after the marriage.

 In Harbhajan Singh v.
 Smt.
 Brij Ballab, (1964) 66 Pun LR 204; Held that consent obtained by fraud at the stage when the parties consented to solemnise the marriage cannot vitiate the marriage and it is only the consent, vitiated due to fraud, obtained at the time of solemnisation of the marriage, that is recognised for its annulment under Section 12 of the Hindu Marriage Act.

-After the amendment in section 12 of Hindu Marriage Act by the Marriage Law (Amendment) Act 1976, scope of word fraud is limited to these purposes:
+After the amendment in section 12 of the Hindu Marriage Act by the Marriage Law (Amendment) Act 1976, the scope of word fraud is limited to these purposes:

 - The nature of the ceremony or